losrobbos/vercel-deploy-guide/README.md

 - Type `vercel`
 - Follow the instructions (in case of doubt - accept all the defaults please with enter please)

+##### Special handling of first deployment

+- on first deployment you likely will receive an error.... here's why :)

+  - Vercel - as of now - treats React warnings as errors. and will cancel the build on warnings!
+  - very likely you WILL have some React warnings in your app, e.g. due to not used variables, etc
+  - you can see the concrete issue when you run "vercel logs <yourAppName>"
+  - it will tell you that you need to set the environment variable "CI" to false, if you do not want this behaviour

+- the fix: go to the vercel dashboard: https://vercel.com/dashboard
+  - click the title of your app (should be listed at the first one in the list)
+  - click the tab "Settings"
+  - in the left menu: go to section "Environment variables"
+  - set a "Plaintext" variable
+    - In the Name field put the value: CI
+    - In the Value field put the value: false
+    - Make the variable available in all environments
+    - Click save
+  - Now try to redeploy the app, with: `vercel --prod`
+    - Now hopefully the build will run through!

+##### Open & update deployed page

 - After deployment finished you receive two links
   - Open the "Production" link in the browser
   - Check if your App was deployed correctly